ifs20021-itdel/ifs20021-itdel/README.md

 # Hi there, I'm Rolasta J.A Sitorus! 👋

-I'm a **Cloud & Backend Developer** passionate about building robust and efficient systems.
-I enjoy creating solutions that make a real impact, particularly in web development, cloud computing, and machine learning.
-Here's a bit about me and the technologies I love working with.
+I'm a Cloud & Backend Developer and a fresh graduate from Institut Teknologi Del.
+I am passionate about building robust and efficient systems.
+I enjoy creating solutions that make a real impact, particularly in web development, cloud computing, and Backend Development.
+I am eager to apply the skills I’ve gained through my academic and project experiences to real-world challenges, leveraging modern technologies to deliver high-quality solutions

 ## 💼 Work Experience & Projects